 Excellent core services to business provide a platform for stronger joint working with partners.
-East Suffolk Councils will be "excellent partners to do business with": with clear priorities, they will invest in relationships - through formal partnership structures and informally - to ensure that East Suffolk's businesses and communities are supported, particularly by relevant and appropriate infrastructure investment, skills provision, business support processes, and wider inward investment and place-based marketing.
+East Suffolk Council will be an "excellent partner to do business with": with clear priorities, it will invest in relationships - through formal partnership structures and informally - to ensure that East Suffolk's businesses and communities are supported, particularly by relevant and appropriate infrastructure investment, skills provision, business support processes, and wider inward investment and place-based marketing.